 Virginia

-HB2093 Reintroduced OBC bill that now adds a contact preference form.
-Delegate Wendell S. Walker (R-District 52) has prefiled a bill that the Virginia legislature has seen before: in 2023 and 2024.
+HB2093 [PASSED HOUSE: DIED IN SENATE] Reintroduced OBC bill that now adds a contact preference form.
+Delegate Wendell S. Walker (R-District 52) has filed a bill that the Virginia legislature considered before in 2023 and 2024.
 This time, the bill adds a contact preference form, which gives the option for birthparents to express a preference for contact from the adult adopted person.
-The Virginia Adoptee Rights Alliance has been pursuing the bill since 2023.
+The Virginia Adoptee Rights Alliance has been pursuing the bill since 2023, and this session, which is a short session, it made it out of its first House Committee, by a 22-0 vote and then passed the full House 99-0.
+In the Senate Committee on Education and Health, however, a confusing amendment was added to the bill related to “anonymity” within the contact preference form.
+After members of the committee indicated that they needed more time to review the bill, it effectively died.

 Adoptee Rights Newsletter